How do I know if I need therapy?

 – Suspected abuse or neglect of an elderly adult 65 years of age or older

 – Suspected abuse or neglect of a dependent adult 18 years of age or older

 – If a client is threatening to harm himself or herself, the therapist will make every effort to enlist client cooperation in their own safety.
 (If they do not cooperate and the therapist believes they are a danger to themselves, the therapist will take further measures to ensure the client’s safety)

 – If a client threatens serious bodily harm to another person

 My rate is $100. per 50 minute session.
-I accept cash or a check.
-Unless otherwise discussed, payment is expected at the beginning of each appointment.
+I accept cash or PayPal.
+Unless otherwise discussed, payment is expected before each appointment.